RillingDev/rilling.dev/source/_posts/an-introduction-to-webmention.md

 #### Send the Webmention

-The Webmention is sent to the endpoint as a HTTP POST request.
+The Webmention is sent to the endpoint as an HTTP POST request.
 It contains two `x-www-form-urlencoded` parameters: the source and the target URL.

 ```http
 POST https://mi.within.website/api/webmention/accept HTTP/1.1